 Although data was collected for the 2018 run year, the data quality was insufficient to estimate a steelhead abundance for that year.
-Because we observed frequent milling behavior at the SONAR site, counts were much higher than subsequent years, and only 29% of the season was reviewed (Table 3.4), we treated 2018 as a pilot year and did not make an escapement estimate.
+Because we observed frequent milling behavior at the SONAR site, counts were much higher than subsequent years and because only 29% of the season was reviewed subsequently (Table 3.4), we treated 2018 as a pilot year and did not endeavor to make an escapement estimate.

 Table 3.4: Number of half hour periods each year between February and mid-June, how many when the SONAR was operational, how many were reviewed and what percentage it was operational and reviewed, 2018 - 2022.